soedinglab/MAGmax/README.md

 ## Options
         -b, --bindir <BINDIR>
                 Directory containing fasta files of bins
+        -r, --readdir <READDIR>
+                Directory containing read files
+        -m, --mapdir <MAPDIR>
+                Directory containing mapids files
         -i, --ani <ANI>
                 ANI for clustering bins (%) [default: 99] -c, --completeness <COMPLETENESS_CUTOFF>
                 Minimum completeness of bins (%) [default: 50] -p, --purity <PURITY_CUTOFF>
                 Mininum purity (1- contamination) of bins (%) [default: 95]
-        -m, --mapdir <MAPDIR>
-                Directory containing mapids files
-        -r, --readdir <READDIR>
-                Directory containing read files
         -f, --format <FORMAT>
                 Bin file extension [default: fasta]
         -t, --threads <THREADS>
-                Number of threads to use [default: 8] --split
+                Number of threads to use [default: 8] --no-reassembly
+                Perform dereplication without bin merging and reassembly --split
                 Split clusters into sample-wise bins before processing -q, --qual <QUAL>
                 Quality file produced by CheckM2 (quality_report.tsv)
             --assembler <ASSEMBLER>
-                assembler choice for reassembly step (spades|megahit) [default: spades, recommended] -h, --help
+                Assembler choice for reassembly step (spades|megahit), spades is recommended [default: spades] -h, --help
                 Print help
         -V, --version
                 Print version

-### Test run using toy data
+## Test run using toy data
 This example test run demonstrates dereplication of bins using the provided toy dataset.
 In the `test/bins` directory, example bins generated with MetaBAT2 are given.
 In the `test/reads` directory, paired-end read files for two samples are given and in the `test/mapids` directory, mapid files mapping reads to contigs for each sample are given.
 Precomputed CheckM2 quality scores for the input bins are given in the `test/quality_report.tsv`.
 Run the following command to execute the test:

     magmax -b test/bins -r test/reads -m test/mapids -t 24 -q test/quality_report.tsv

+To run without reassembly,

+    magmax -b test/bins --no-reassembly -t 24 -q test/quality_report.tsv // run dereplication without reassembly

+After running MAGmax, an output folder named `mags_50comp_95purity` will be created in the `test` directory.
+This folder contains the following files:

+- `bins_checkm2_qualities.tsv` — Table summarizing the quality metrics of the dereplicated bins.
+- `sample_ERR3405607_metabat2_results.63.fasta` — Final bin obtained after dereplication of the input bins.

-## Notes
+## Input specifications
-1. Input contigs should have id prefixed with the sample ID, separated by 'C', as commonly practiced in the single-sample and multi-sample binning.
-Perform mapping and binning on contig files with these updated contig ids.
+1. Input contigs must have IDs prefixed with the sample ID, separated by a `C`.
+This is a common practice for both single- and multi-sample binning.
+Ensure mapping and binning are performed on contig files with these updated contig IDs.

+2. Ensure that headers in the fastq files have read ID separated from sequencer details by a space or tab, not by a dot.
+This is important for `seqtk`, which is used by MAGmax, to fetch reads correctly.

+    `Correct format: @SRR25448374.1 A00214R:157:HLMVMDSXY:1:1101:19868:1016:N:0.length=151#0/1`

+    `Wrong format: @SRR25448374.1.A00214R:157:HLMVMDSXY:1:1101:19868:1016:N:0.length=151#0/1`

+To fix, use the below bash command

+    sed -i -E 's/^(@[^.]+\.[^.]+)\./\1 /' read.fastq

-2. Mapid files can be generated using aligner2counts (https://github.com/soedinglab/binning_benchmarking/tree/main/util#aligner2counts) with `only-mapids` option.
+3. Mapid files can be created using [`aligner2counts`] (https://github.com/soedinglab/binning_benchmarking/tree/main/util#aligner2counts) with the `only-mapids` option.
+An example file format is given below,

     File name: `<sampleid>_mapids`
     ```